ccwoolfolk/tech-talks/union-types/slides-source.md

 # Problem 3: A Course by any other name

 > What's in a name?
-That which we call a course
-> By any other name would preserve type safety;
-- Shakespeare, probably

 ---

 ## Problem 3: Courses

 - The Classroom supports both paid and free courses
-- As you might imagine, the data structure underlying both is similar or identical
+- The data structures underlying both are similar or identical
 - We have type definitions for both - largely as a documentation tool

 ```typescript